tanfiona/CausalNewsCorpus/data/README.md

 #### V2

-Version 2 of CNC [Jan 2023]<br>
+Version 2 of CNC [Apr 2023]<br>
+We added span annotations for Cause, Effect, and Signals (Subtask 2).
+As compared to the previous version (160 sentences, 183 relations), the current version contains 1771 sentences, 2498 causal relations.
-We added span annotations for Cause, Effect, and Signals.
-This dataset will be used in CASE 2023 Shared Task (Details to be announced).
+This dataset will be used in CASE 2023 Shared Task.

 #### Others